 We value inclusion and equity in academia, and we are working on providing welcoming, supportive and safe working environment to drive personal and group success.
 Each group member is expected to play a lead role in his/her/their research projects while supported 100%.
 It is our group’s goal to help young researchers to ultimately blossom into confident, independent and professional individuals.

 We always welcome researchers pursuing their own research questions, and whose research career can benefit from the expertise of our group and our state-of-the-art in-situ TEM systems.
 I would be happy to work with you and help develop and write post-doctoral fellowship applications for NSF, DOE and others agencies.

-Currently, we have an open Postdoctoral Research Associate Position on In-situ (Scanning) Transmission Electron Microscopy, starting Fall 2019.
+Currently, we have an open Postdoctoral Research Associate Position on In-situ (Scanning) Transmission Electron Microscopy.
 Applicants with a strong background in in-situ TEM and heterogeneous catalysis are encouraged to apply.
 Details please see.